Everything You Need to Know About Savings Accounts

 If you go for too long without making any deposits or withdrawals from your account, some banks may also charge an “inactivity fee.”
 The time period can vary but is often around a year.
 However, if you’re regularly saving money into your account, you shouldn’t have to worry about this fee.

-If your bank or credit union charges this fee, it will be listed in their Fee Schedule as well.
+If your bank or credit union charges this fee, it will be listed in its Fee Schedule as well.

 Benefits of a Savings Account